“Amateurs sit and wit for inspiration, the rest of us get up and go to work.” — Stephen King

 Continuous Improvement for Its Own Sake is a Waste of Time

-According to Gerber, improvement doesn’t mean anything if it doesn’t address the hearts, minds, and souls of people:
+Improvement doesn’t mean anything if it doesn’t address the hearts, minds, and souls of people.

 Life is What a Business is About